The Future of Sustainable Crops Now is Regenerative Agriculture

 6. Livestock Integration

 Livestock, when properly managed, can play a vital role in regenerative agriculture.
-Practices like rotational grazing, where are moved between fields, prevent overgrazing and allow the land to recover.
+Practices like rotational grazing, where animals are moved between fields, prevent overgrazing and allow the land to recover.
 Animal manure adds organic matter to the soil, enhancing its fertility.

 7. Water Management